 SunRace/Sturmey-Archer has now released a new 3-speed fixed-gear hub, the S3X.
-Given SunRace's track record with Sturmey-Archer, the new version can be expected to be more reliable than the original.
+There were some reliability issues in early production, but they appear to have been cleared up.
 The hub is now available at Harris Cyclery.

 One of the rarest and most interesting bicycle components ever made is the Sturmey-Archer ASC hub.
 At the time it was made, in the early 1950s, sporting cyclists in Britain were very heavily into time trialing (partly because that was the only form of racing that was legal on the public roads!)
 The most common event was the 25 mile time trial, and many, if not most, of the top riders rode fixed-gear bicycles.
 Derailer gearing was not looked on with favor by most British cyclists until the 1960's, so most multi-speed bicycles in Britain were equipped with Sturmey-Archer 3- or 4-speed internal-geared hubs.